AnthonyCxx/Notes-and-Writeups/C++/Anatomy of a C++ Program.md

 ## _using namespace std;_
 All C++ objects belong to the _std_ (standard) namespace.
-This means that anytime you write _cout_ or _end_, you'll have to prefix it with _std::_. <br />
+This means that if you don't write `using namespace std;`, then you'll have to prefix _cout_ or _endl_ with
-I know that makes no sense right now, but just make a habit of including this line in your programs.
+_std::_ every time you use them.
+I know this doesn't make sense now, but just make a habit of including this line in your programs.
 ```C++
 #include <iostream>
 using namespace std;